Intercultural Cities: How it works

-The Intercultural cities network provides expert and peer support to cities which chose to learn how to better manage diversity and benefit from the diversity advantage.
+The Intercultural cities programme provides expert and peer support to public authorities which chose to learn how to better manage diversity and benefit from the diversity advantage.
 It offers an internationally tested and validated methodology and a set of analytical and learning tools, and helps with re-shaping city policies and services to make them more effective in a diverse context.

 Below is a set of examples of services and activities cities can benefit from.
 It should be noted, however, that the programme works in a very open, flexible way, adapting to the needs and expectations of individual cities.

 Initial analysis of the level of intercultural development through the Intercultural cities index

-The Intercultural cities INDEX is a benchmarking tool consists of around 70 indicators which allow to assess where a city stands in the different policy and governance areas and assess progress over time; to indicate where efforts should be concentrated in the future and identify “good practice” cities and city learning clusters; to communicate results in a visual, graphic way the level of achievement of each city and progress over time in comparison with other cities or the network as a whole.
+The Intercultural cities INDEX is a benchmarking tool which consists of around 83 indicators that allow to assess where a city stands in the different policy and governance areas and assess progress over time; to indicate where efforts should be concentrated in the future and identify “good practice” cities and city learning clusters; to communicate results in a visual, graphic way the level of achievement of each city and progress over time in comparison with other cities or the network as a whole.

 The tool involves a combination of facts: demographic data in particular (primarily quantitative); inputs: policies, structures (primarily qualitative); impacts: attitudes and behaviours (primarily qualitative).

 Data is collected through a questionnaire to be completed by city officials.
 Additional information on structures, policies and actions is to be provided through the Policy assessment grid (several departments will need to be involved).
-The results are then analysed by an expert team and the resulting baseline report will provide a SWOT analysis and a series of recommendations.
+The results are then analysed by an expert team and the resulting baseline report will provide an analysis and a series of recommendations.